dreadatour/Serpentarium/README.md

 Serpentarium
 ============

-Serpentarium is a Sublime Text 2 plugin for work with ctags and cscope in Python files.
+Serpentarium is a Sublime Text 2 plugin for work with ctags in Python files.

 Install
 -------

-First, install ctags and cscope.
+First, install ctags.

 * OS X:

-		brew install ctags cscope
+		brew install ctags

 * Linux & Windows: